duckback00/dxapikit/README.md

  WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
  See the License for the specific language governing permissions and limitations under the License.

+#Preface

+What is RESTFul?
+API?
+JSON?
+CLI?
+Object Reference?
+GET/POST?
+Cookies?
+HTTP/HTTPS? cURL?
+Where do I begin?
+Who can help me?
+Documentation?
+Tutorials?
+That’s great for Linux, but I am on Windows?
+Parse?
+Don’t have a clue about sed, awk, grep, cut, and other acronyms.
+What about Regular Expressions, like “Hello”?

+Just a small sampling of questions that you may or may not know the answers to, let alone learning Delphix and a programming language.
+Delphix is a technical product, and being new to the Delphix family can be a bit overwhelming.
+The goal for this document is simple, to enable users to get up to speed quickly on how to use Delphix APIs.

+Hope you find it useful!

+Regards,
+Bitt...